Catskills New York, USA Travel Guide

 Always get the local weather forecast before operating a vehicle in winter; snow can fall quickly and affect road conditions.

-Stay informed and avoid hazards.
+Stay aware and avoid hazards.

 A well-planned transport strategy maximizes your enjoyment of the Catskills.